Teens in the Universe

-Teens in the Universe (Отроки во Вселенной) is a Soviet 1974 science fiction film directed by Richard Viktorov based on a script by Isai Kuznetsov and Avenir Zak about teens in the universe.
-Preceded by Moscow-Cassiopeia (first part, 1973).
+Teens in the Universe (Отроки во Вселенной) is a 1974 Soviet science fiction film directed by Richard Viktorov based on a script by Isai Kuznetsov and Avenir Zak about teenage space travelers.
+It was preceded by Moscow-Cassiopeia (1973), the first part.

 Synopsis

-The crewmembers of ZARYa starship supposed to mature during 27-year-long flight, appear at the Shedar system after less than one year of local time travel.
+The crewmembers of ZARYa starship supposed to mature during 27-year-long flight, unexpectedly arrive to the Shedar system after less than one year of local time travel.
 Remote sensing verifies that one of the planets is very much Earth-like.
 Three of the crew members should land the new planet.
 They use the reconnaissance capsule and encounter the apparently abandoned planet.
-But the "extra" member of the crew Lobanov meets the strange more or less human-like creatures that escort him and his mates to the underground city.
+But the "extra" member of the crew, a stowaway, Lobanov meets strange more or less human-like creatures that escort him and his mates to the underground city.
 They become unreachable for radio communications.